mavryk-network/jsmv/docs/first_steps.md

 npm run build
 ```

-Once built, we can deploy our smart function in a local `jstz` sandbox.
+Once built, we can deploy our smart function in a local `jsmv` sandbox.

 ### Running the Sandbox 🏝️